radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/windows-terminal.png" width="500px">

 Next, copy-and-paste the code below to add `ssh` and `rsync` functionality.
-Note: You may have to right-click to get a copy-and-paste menu for the terminal
+Note: You may have to right-click to get a copy-and-paste menu for the terminal and will need to provide your system password to install the listed tools

 ```bash
 sudo apt install git rsync openssh-client